Azure/data-api-builder/docs/runtime-to-database-authorization.md

 INSERT INTO revenues(id, category, revenue, accessible_role) VALUES (1, 'Book', 5000, 'Anonymous'), (2, 'Comics', 10000, 'Anonymous'), (3, 'Journals', 20000, 'Authenticated'), (4, 'Series', 40000, 'Authenticated');

 ###### Creating function to be used as FILTER PREDICATE:
---Create a function to be used as a filter predicate by the security policy to restrict access to rows in the table for SELECT,UPDATE,DELETE operations.
+Create a function to be used as a filter predicate by the security policy to restrict access to rows in the table for SELECT,UPDATE,DELETE operations.
---Users with roles(claim value) = @accessible_role(column value) will be able to access a particular row.
+Users with roles(claim value) = @accessible_role(column value) will be able to access a particular row.
 CREATE FUNCTION dbo.revenuesPredicate(@accessible_role varchar(20))
 RETURNS TABLE
 WITH SCHEMABINDING